Principles for promoting inclusion, equality and diversity in the curriculum.

 Sources of ideas

-- Within Higher Education, new and existing knowledge and ideas come from a range of sources and are not limited to white, male, Western thinkers and researchers from priviledged socio-economic backgrounds.
+- Within higher education, new and existing knowledge and ideas come from a range of sources and are not limited to white, male, Western thinkers and researchers from privileged socio-economic backgrounds.

-- Not all sources of knowledge and new ideas have been equally propagated and valued within Higher Education.
-Where relevant to course learning outcomes, the curriculum should encourage students to reflect on the reasons for this, and should expose our students to a variety of perspectives from thinkers with a range of different cultures, backgrounds and identities.
+- Not all sources of knowledge and new ideas have been equally propagated and valued within higher education – where relevant to course learning outcomes, the curriculum should encourage students to reflect on the reasons for this, and should expose our students to a range of perspectives from thinkers with a range of different cultures, backgrounds and identities.

 Relevant and engaging

-- Including perspectives from thinkers with a range of different cultures, backgrounds and identities will make our curriclum relevant and engaging to the University's increasingly diverse student community (including all under-represented groups) and prepare all students for work and civic life.
+- Including perspectives from thinkers with a range of different cultures, backgrounds and identities will make our curriculum relevant and engaging to the University’s increasingly diverse student community (including all those groups under-represented in the University), and to prepare all students for work and civic life.

 Challenging, unconstrained and respectful

-- Our curriclum should challenge students to engage with issues wider than their own experiences and assist them to develop a heightened concept of self and others.
-This will sometimes be challenging and upsetting.
+- Our curriculum should challenge students to engage with issues wider than their own experiences and assist them to develop a heightened concept of self and others - this will sometimes be challenging and unsettling.